Addiction Rehab for Seniors & Elderly Adults

 Portrait Of Senior Man

-Support groups are often an essential part of a substance abuse treatment program and may be especially helpful after a more intensive treatment plan, or a stay in a residential program, has ended.
+Support groups are often an essential part of a substance use treatment program and may be especially helpful after a more intensive treatment plan, or a stay in a residential program, has ended.

 Self-help and 12-Step programs may have age-specific groups and meetings for older adults that can provide a safe haven and supportive peer network for individuals in recovery to help prevent episodes of relapse.
-SAMHSA also recommends that a case manager who can check in with an elderly person regularly after leaving rehab, or a community-centered program, may be helpful to watch for signs of relapse.
+A case manager who can check in with an elderly person regularly after leaving rehab, or a community-centered program, may be helpful to watch for signs of relapse.
 Friends and family members, and members of an elderly individual’s community, can all be important parts of a healthy support system that will enhance addiction treatment and promote long-term recovery.

 Addiction is a treatable disease, regardless of a person’s age.
-There are numerous substance abuse and mental health treatment options open to older individuals.
+There are numerous substance use and mental health treatment options open to older individuals.
 Recovery is possible.

 Need more info?